Managing Upper Back Pain After a Car Accident

 Some patients might also benefit from electrical muscle stimulation, a technique where we send mild electrical pulses into target areas to help loosen tight muscles and reduce pain.

 Whatever chiropractic treatment is right for you, Dr. Rush can help you find pain relief and lasting results.
 Don’t wait to get treatment after a car accident!
-Give us a call today at 954-432-5006 to schedule a consultation.
+Give us a call now at 954-432-5006 to schedule a consultation.

 In Pain?